Victor Harbor Road: Safety and upgrades

 The northern end of Victor Harbor Road, where it joins South Road, was for many years an unsignalled T-junction.
 Traffic travelling towards Adelaide on Victor Harbor road would have to stop at the intersection, and wait to turn right to South Road.
-South Road was often quite busy, and this caused congestion, with a line regularly reaching 500 metres, and sometimes even extending back a whole kilometre, to Robinson Road.
+South Road was often quite busy, and this caused congestion, with a line regularly reaching 500 metres, and sometimes even extending back a whole kilometre to Robinson Road.
 Due to this, driver impatience was a regular occurrence, and was the cause of a number of crashes at the location.

-Between September 2009 and June 2010, major upgrades were undertaken at the intersection (as well as the South Road/Seaford Road/Patapinda Road intersection about 300 metres north on South Road), greatly increasing safety at the intersection.
-The single lane and stop system was replaced with traffic lights, with Victor Harbor Road widening to 3 lanes just before the intersection, and also South Road widened to 3 lanes.
+Between September 2009 and June 2010, major upgrades were undertaken at the intersection, greatly increasing safety at the intersection.
+The single lane and stop system was replaced with traffic lights, with Victor Harbor Road widening to 3 lanes just before the intersection, and South Road widened to 3 lanes.
 This also increased the ease of turning onto Seaford Road.
+The South Road/Seaford Road/Patapinda Road intersection about 300 metres north on South Road was also upgraded.

-Heading south on South Road, Victor Harbor Road and South Road have both also been widened with an additional 3rd lane, giving 2 lanes for the turn onto Victor Harbor Road, as well as 2 lanes to continue on South Road.
+Heading south on South Road, Victor Harbor Road and South Road have both been widened with an additional 3rd lane, giving 2 lanes for the turn onto Victor Harbor Road, as well as 2 lanes to continue on South Road.

 The intersection of Victor Harbor Road and Main Road, McLaren Vale, was notorious for fatal crashes.
 A freeway-style intersection, with a Main Road overpass, was completed in 2013.

+In 2021, Victor Harbor Road was duplicated to Robinson Road, and a roundabout was constructed at this intersection.
+Stage 2 was recently completed, providing a duplicated road to the McLaren Vale intersection.